 By now, we’ve all heard about the benefits of being outdoors and enjoying nature.
 And while an RV trip can definitely help with both of these, traveling in an RV is also uniquely beneficial during these fluctuating times because it allows travelers to be as social—or isolated—as needed.
 You can still quarantine in an RV and practice safe social distancing if you have a self-contained unit (meaning an RV with all the essentials to live fully independent from your surroundings—including water, power, and sewer systems).
 This comes in handy if you or a loved one start to show any signs of sickness, and it also gives you the ability to still function if things close and travel restrictions get implemented again.

-While we may not know when things will open back up, we do know that eventually they will.
 Planning and prepping for a post-quarantine trip gives us something to look forward to—but remember to stay informed and flexible.
 The last thing you want is to finalize a trip, only to have another outbreak cancel it.
 Double check your details and proceed with caution.